johnnyreilly/typescript-go-considered-brilliant/README.md

 ## Who are John Reilly and Ashley Claymore?

 John Reilly is a software engineer and an early adopter of TypeScript.
 He worked on Definitely Typed, the home of high quality type definitions which allow the integration of TypeScript and JavaScript.
-He wrote the history of Definitely Typed and featured in the TypeScript documentary.
+John wrote the [history of Definitely Typed](https://johnnyreilly.com/definitely-typed-the-movie) and featured in the TypeScript documentary.
 He also worked (and works) on ts-loader, the webpack loader for TypeScript.
-He works at Investec, a South African bank and is based in London.
+In his day job, he works at Investec, a South African bank and is based in London.
 The greatest city on earth (in his opinion).

 Ashley is ....